 - Hide the other plates.

 - Get your kids ready – I had my son agree that he’d let his sister find her share and not zoom through and grab them all .
 He also offered up his reading and rhyming skills to help.
-I wasn’t sure how it would play out … if you are doing this with a number of children with similar rhyming and reading abilities a great way to do it is to start each child off with a different word and have them search only for words that rhyme with their word. * Whenever I am explaining rules I start with a quick game of Simon Says.
+I wasn’t sure how it would play out … if you are doing this with a number of children with similar rhyming and reading abilities a great way to do it is to start each child off with a different word and have them search only for words that rhyme with their assigned word. * Whenever I am explaining rules I start with a quick game of Simon Says.
 It gets them focused.

 - It was great.
 He needed a reminder not to grab all the plates but one reminder was enough.
 They would find a plate, run over and match the rhymes.
-She got a few solo and he would do his in his head throwing them down fast.
+She got a few solo ( after we read them of course) and he would do his in his head throwing them down fast.
 But then when she was stumped he took time to help his sister saying things like ” Do you hear they sound the same?
 Cake and bake rhyme.”
 It was still pretty much over her head but he got great practice being patient and teaching her.
 You can see him stretching out the words for her as a hint.
 Best part is the plates store easily and you can add more when you want to play again.

 Books That Rhyme

 Here are 25 great books that rhyme .
 When reading these books with your kids take some time to play with the rhymes , not every single on but a few.
 Be silly and have fun.
 Do things like use a synonym in the place of a rhyming word in the familiar text.
 When your child corrects you explain that the word means the same thing.
-They will insit it’s still not right .
+They will insist it’s still not right .
 Ask them why.
 Continue reading.
 Pretending not to know the answer and letting my kids answer for me always gets a good laugh and the lesson sticks as well.

 by Allison McDonald Learning to read is not a crash course that kids take and are done with once they can read Dick and Jane without any help.
 Learning to read is developmental and starts when a newborn looks at you and hears you talking to them.
 Below are 50 pieces to the reading puzzle .
 50 ways that you and your child can have fun knowing that they are working on early literacy development and learning to love books.
 This is not definitive checklist it’s a buffet of options to help support your child as they develop literacy skills and become independent readers.
 Find ideas that work for your family with your child and their current development.
 Click through the linked items for more details and how to do the activity with your child.